-For detailed guidelines about safe boating and component maintenance, please refer to the provided outboard engine literature.
+For detailed guidelines about safe boating and component maintenance, please refer to the provided outboard motor literature.

 If you encounter issues beyond regular maintenance needs, or if noticeable failures occur, please contact your boat dealer immediately for service.

-Always make sure no one is close to the propeller when starting the engine or engaging the propeller!
+Always make sure no one is close to the propeller when engaging the propeller.
 Acknowledge the information provided on the helm's warning labels.